How to register with a doctor in the Netherlands

 Signing up for health insurance will allow you to find and visit a doctor in the Netherlands.
 Image: Depositphotos

-So, you’ve found a huisarts that you want to register for, great!
+So, you’ve found a huisarts that you want to register with, great!
 Now it’s time to sign up for health insurance if you don’t have some already.
-Health insurance is essential in order to complete your registration with a Dutch doctor.
+Health insurance is essential in order to complete your registration with a Dutch doctor, and it is also mandatory in the Netherlands.

 Although health insurance can sound complicated, you can generally rely on these rules to figure out what type of health insurance you need: